winesapOS/winesapOS/README.md

     - Having persistent storage work via these hacky methods can be hit-or-miss depending on the distribution. winesapOS was built from the ground-up to have persistent storage.
 It also features automatic backups, various gaming tools, has support for Macs, and more.
 - **Are Arm Macs supported?**
     - No. In general, Linux support for them are still a work-in-progress.
+- **Is winesapOS a Linux distribution?**
+    - No. The project takes an existing Arch Linux distribution and does an opinionated installation of it.
+- **Do I have to install winesapOS?**
+    - No. No installation is required.
+Flash a [release image](https://github.com/LukeShortCloud/winesapOS/releases) to a drive and then boot from it.
+Everything is already installed and configured.
 - **Can anyone build winesapOS?**
     - Yes.
 Refer to the [DEVELOPER.md](https://github.com/LukeShortCloud/winesapOS/blob/main/DEVELOPER.md) documentation.